selvagmj/ticketviewer/README.md

 The fields displayed are Id, Priority, Subject, Requester Id, Updated At, Status and Assignee Id.
 When a field is empty it is indicated by empty space.

 The first 25 tickets will be displayed in the first page.
-If there are more tickets available to see you can go to next page by typing next. **"next"** option will only be available in command line if more tickets are available.
+If there are more tickets available to see you can go to next page by typing **next**. "next" option will only be available in command line if more tickets are available.
 Likewise if you want to go to previous page you can type **"previous"**. "previous" option is available only when previous tickets are available.

 **2. View ticket by ticket Id**